hassanhshah/backtestai/README.md

 password = "<YOUR_DATABASE_PASSWORD>"
 database = "<YOUR_DATABASE_NAME>"
 ```
+These settings are crucial for connecting to OpenAI and the database.

 ### 4. Database Setup:
+Ensure your MySQL database is up and running.
+Execute the SQL commands found in 'src/database/schema.sql' to create the necessary database and tables:
 ```sql
 -- Create the database if it doesn't exist
 CREATE DATABASE IF NOT EXISTS backtestdb;